-The result of the 2017/2018 skills review of all governors still applies for 2020/2021, as the governing body is broadly similar.
-Three new community appointees have been made in Autumn Term 2021 after consideration of the board's strengths and ongoing self-evaluation.
-One new staff governor has been elected in October 2021.
-The leadership of the current governing body was judged to be outstanding in the 2013 Ofsted inspection and there has not been further external review in 2020/21.
+Three new community appointees were made in Autumn Term 2021 after consideration of the board's strengths and ongoing self-evaluation.
+One new staff governor was elected in October 2021.
+The leadership of the current governing body was judged to be outstanding in the 2013 Ofsted inspection and there has not been further external review in 2021/22.